aymericb/exposition/readme.md

 Exposition is a modern HTML 5 photo gallery software for the Web.

 * **Maximize the use of the window** by dynamically adjusting the number of thumbnails and the size of pictures.
 * **Easy deployment**.
-Rely on common web technologies.
-Apache with PHP and GD.
+Use Docker to abstract the complexities of deployment.
 * **No Database**.
 No SQL.
 The filesystem is your database.
 An album is a directory.
-A photo an an image within.
+A photo is an image within.
 * **No complex administration console** to upload and manage photos.
 Just upload files to the right place to add new photos.
 * **Designed with modern browsers in mind**.
-The absence of compatibility with IE 6 is a feature, not a bug.
+The absence of compatibility with old versions of Internet Explorer is a feature not a bug.

 ## License

 Exposition.
-Copyright (c) 2013 Aymeric Barthe.
+Copyright (c) 2013-2016 Aymeric Barthe.

 The software is covered by the **GNU Affero General Public License version 3**, with an additional restriction that forces a small copyright notice to be preserved in minified javascript code.
 You are free to distribute and use this software freely, but if modify it, you need to make your changes available with the same license.
 Check [the license](doc/license.txt) for more details.

 If you want to acquire the software under a proprietary license more suitable for business needs, please [contact me](mailto:aymeric@barthe.ph) directly.
 I own all the intellectual property and can release this software with a [different license](http://en.wikipedia.org/wiki/Multi-licensing).

 ## Download and Installation

+*TODO  ALL SECTIONS BELOW  NEED TO BE UPDATED*

 * Get an Apache web server supporting PHP 5.3 with [GD](http://php.net/manual/en/book.image.php).
 * Download [the latest release](http://exposition.barthe.ph/download/exposition-0.3.0.tar.gz) of Exposition.